Just launched

 Verify webhook signatures

-How does it work
+How it works

 Webhooks let you subscribe to events in Paddle.
 When a subscribed event occurs, Paddle sends a notification to a webhook endpoint that you specify.

-Get your webhook secret key
+Get your secret key

-First, get the secret key for your notification destination.
+To verify webhooks, you'll need to get the secret key for your notification destination.

 Treat your endpoint secret key like a password.
 Keep it safe and never share it with apps or people you don't trust.

-Get Paddle-Signature header
+1. Get Paddle-Signature header

-Next, get the Paddle-Signature header from an incoming webhook sent by Paddle.
+First, get the Paddle-Signature header from an incoming webhook sent by Paddle.

 All webhook events sent by Paddle include a Paddle-Signature header.
 For example: